AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

 ![StockExplain Demo](https://gifdb.com/images/thumbnail/shake-my-head-498-x-373-gif-ifeav9im8g6cp73q.gif)

-Lmao, pretty funny, isn’t it.
+Lmao, pretty funny, isn't it.

 Anish drove us back to the Palace of Fine Arts.
 By that time my work was mostly done, and I still had about thirty minutes before leaving for the airport.
 So I walked around the venue and met my high school friend Eric.
 He had also flown all the way from the University of Toronto to join the hackathon and had just pulled an all-nighter.
-His team’s project was impressive, an anti cheating tool that used a camera to track a person’s eye movements during online interviews.
+His team's project was impressive, an anti cheating tool that used a camera to track a person's eye movements during online interviews.

 I introduced Celine to Eric, and to my surprise, Eric immediately recognized her.
 Celine had been his mentor when he was in eighth grade.
 I was completely shocked.
 The world suddenly felt very small, especially since Celine is four years older than me.
 Celine was just as surprised as I was.